1995parham-teaching/interviews/questions/README.md

 - What are the differences between TCP and UDP?
 - Flow Control vs Congestion Control
-- How does a PHP request flow work?
+- How does a PHP request flow work (How does Common Gateway Interface (CGI) works)?
 - Is there any restriction on the number of TCP connections for a system?

 ## Python/Django